Roth IRA versus traditional IRA: which is better for you?

 When exempt from Section 280A, your bedroom rental faces four tax code sections:

 As you can see, bedroom rentals travel a torturous path.
-Contact us, so we can set a time to review your bedroom rentals to achieve the best results.
+Contact us, we will set a time to review your bedroom rentals to achieve the best results.

 We're Here to Help